dzeyelid/php-laravel-samples/README.md

 How to create new projects
 ----

-This project has `notes` project already.
+This project has `polls` project already.
 If you want another project, you can create by following code.

 ```bash
 cd php-laravel-samples